• Skip to main content

 Most adults with dental coverage get it through their employer or their spouse’s employer, though you can purchase a dental policy on your own as well.
 If you have both options available to you, you’ll need to weigh the pros and cons of each.

 The primary advantage of an employer-sponsored dental plan is tax related.
-Your premiums are deducted from your wages before they are taxed, saving you money when it comes to paying Uncle Sam.
+Your premiums come out of your pre-tax wages, saving you money when it comes to paying Uncle Sam.
 Another big advantage is that employers will usually pay part of the cost, lowering your premiums.

-But these plans aren’t without their drawbacks.
-For one, you have to go with the plans your employer offers, even if they aren’t the best fit for you.
-For another, you usually need to wait for open enrollment to get one.
+But these plans aren’t without drawbacks.
+For example, you have to go with the plans your employer offers, even if they aren’t the best fit for you.
+Plus, you usually need to wait for open enrollment to get one.
 And this is assuming your employer offers dental insurance; not all do.

 How to File a Claim

 If you get in-office treatment from an in-network provider, filing a claim is simple — you let your dentist’s or orthodontist’s office handle it for you.
 If you work with an out-of-network provider, you’ll need to get the right paperwork, fill it out, and file it on your own.
-Should your plan be employer-sponsored, your HR team might offer some assistance.
+But if you have an employer-sponsored plan, your HR team might offer some assistance.

 BCBS has numerous subsidiaries that operate in different states, and each one has its own forms and procedures.
 But many of those companies have claim filing instructions and forms on their websites.
 Just search for your particular company’s claim form.